Galvant/antiAFK_firmware/README.md

 The associated PCB project can be found on GitHub at www.github.com/Galvant/antiAFK-PCB

-Pre-assembled boards will be available shortly at www.galvant.ca
+Pre-assembled boards can be found at http://galvant.ca/shop/antiafk/

 About
 -----